 b.
 Host rock association -- e.g. lead and zinc with carbonate rocks.

 c.
-Wallrock alteration -- e.g. a concentric pattern of feldspathization, sericitization and propylitization around porphyry copper deposits, and dolomitization around lead-zinc
+Wallrock alteration -- e.g. a concentric pattern of feldspathization, sericitization and propylitization around porphyry copper deposits, and dolomitization around lead-zinc replacement deposits.

 d.
 Age of mineralization -- e.g. banded iron formation deposits are characteristic of Precambrian age rocks.

 e.
 Gangue mineral association -- e.g. gold associated with quartz-ankerite veins.

 f.
 Trace metal association -- e.g. gold associated with arsenic and mercury in trace amounts.

 g.
 Structural controls -- e.g. laterite deposits associated with unconformities, replacement deposits associated with crests of anticlines.